I’ll make this short: The thing you’re doing now, reading prose on a screen, is going out of fashion.

-An artificial voice is cheaper — but not by much.
-60 years after the first chatbot was invented, we still only have “functional” voicebots from Amazon, Apple and Microsoft.
+Artificial voice is cheaper — but not by much.
+60 years after the first chatbot was invented, we still have only a coterie of “functional” voicebots, from the likes of Amazon, Apple, Google and Microsoft.

-And if you’ve had any experience with them, it’s ridiculously hard to get right: raise expectations too high, and you’re on a fast track to disappointment.
+If you’ve had any experience with them, they’re ridiculously hard to get right: raise expectations too high, and you’re on the fast track to disappointment.
 To be global, you need voice recognition to work well (which is hard), on any language (harder), on any accent (epic levels of hard here).

 By 2017, Alexa could still only speak one language.
 Siri speaks 21, but there have been complaints about how she can still be so poor at understanding what the user says in regular English.
 Complaints about Siri not getting regional accents, from Boston to Southern American to Scottish, have plagued Apple for years now.

-So that’s where non-voice comes: where it had always been.
+So that’s where non-voice comes in: where it had always been.
 As I mentioned earlier, words are sharks.

 Cheaper, quicker, easier to deploy, easier to understand, more versatile and inclusive: all hail the written word!

 But which channels should you consider for your business?
 Nearly three quarters of US internet users agree that it’s very important for companies to offer a wide variety of customer service channels, according to research by Aspect.
 You’ve got your classic email ticketing system, the emergent live chat, popular self-service channels such as chatbots and FAQs, but also social media channels, forums, even smartphone apps — there’s always an app for that.